 Kim got Maddox in just weeks later to see Francis Hickey, MD, Medical Director of the Sie Center for Down Syndrome.
 When Kim told him about the midnight trips, Dr. Hickey referred her to Children’s Colorado’s Aerodigestive Program, which coordinates otolaryngologists, gastroenterologists, pulmonologists and others toward comprehensive care for children with complex issues like Maddox’s.

 Working with the Aerodigestive Program

-“In patients with a history of TEF and EA,” says Jeremy D. Prager, MD, pediatric otolaryngologist and director of the Aerodigestive Program, “the airway and esophagus remain abnormal in shape and function after repair.
+“In patients with a history of TEF and EA,” says pediatric otolaryngologist Jeremy D. Prager, MD, “the airway and esophagus remain abnormal in shape and function after repair.
 Patients have tracheomalacia, or floppiness of the airway, which impedes clearance of secretions and can cause significant breathing difficulties.
 In addition, abnormal esophageal movement leads to ongoing swallowing issues.”